-If you got injured at work, you are entitled to receive workers' compensation benefits until you are ready to return to work.
+If you got injured at work, you're entitled to receive workers' compensation benefits until you're ready to return to work.
 In order to reduce the chances of being wrongfully denied benefits or having your benefits prematurely terminated, here are some general rules to follow.

-Workers' compensation laws require you to report work related injuries within a short time period, often 30 days or fewer.
-Although failure to immediately report the injury may not legally bar you from bringing a workers' compensation claim, you should not wait.
+Workers' compensation laws require you to report work-related injuries within a short time period, often 30 days or fewer.
+Although failure to immediately report the injury may not legally bar you from bringing a workers' compensation claim, you shouldn't delay.
 Workers' compensation insurers will generally deny a workers' compensation claim if the employee did not immediately report the injury.

 If anyone witnessed your accident, make sure that you get their names.
-In a close case, you might need witnesses to prove that you were actually hurt at work, and not elsewhere.
+In a close case, you might need witnesses to prove that you were actually hurt at work and not elsewhere.

 If you get hurt at work, make an appointment to go to the doctor.
 If it is an emergency, go or ask to be taken to a local emergency room or a walk-in clinic.
 Don't wait.
 Insurance companies generally assume that, if you did not seek medical attention immediately, you weren't that hurt.

 You don't need to elaborate; you just need to tell them the basics.
 But make sure that you say that it happened at work.
 The simpler you make your patient history, the better the chance that your health care providers will write it down correctly.

 If you're injured, you work at a job that requires a lot of repetitive motions or long hours, and you think that your overwork caused your injury, you should report that.
 The insurer and the workers' compensation system place great weight on the employee's first report of injury.
 You should make sure that you describe what happened as accurately and as completely as possible.

 Often employers require injured employees to fill out and sign accident reports.
 Once again, make sure that you fill out these reports accurately.
 If you feel too ill or medicated to fill out the report when the employer wants you to, then don't fill it out at that time.
 Fill it out later, when you are feeling better and more able to concentrate.